ChristophBodenstein/TimeNETOptimizationEnvironment/README.md

 __Warning__: The networking stuff is really beta.
 It works, but no authentication, authorization or any safety/security issues are handled.

+Additionally you should take care of the mongodb.log.
+It can can get pretty big.
+Workaround can be a cronjob to delete it (sudo rm /var/log/mongodb/mongodb.log).

 ## Server side Requirements
 * node.js
 * mongoDB